 You can’t charge different prices, offer different services or deny them to people who exercise their rights under the CCPA.

 In some cases, and under certain circumstances, you can offer financial incentives to collect, sell, or not have their personal information deleted.

 Here’s a handy guide to help you get ready:

 - Where, for how long, and what systems you use to store it.

-- Who you share it with.
+- With whom you share it.

 Review this across your organization, including your human resources or customer service teams.

 Check if your systems make it easy to follow the rules for data deletion, access, portability, and opting out.

 - Set up 2 different submission methods for customer request.